Honorée Fanonne Jeffers: "Critical fabulation"

 Odell's is the accepted narrative that Jeffers corrects in her book; she "fills in the gaps".
-For instance, Jeffers discovered that Peters may not have abandoned his wife, and that the relationship may have been misrepresented by Odell, and that there is no evidence that Odell was actually related to the Wheatley family.
+For instance, Jeffers discovered that Peters may not have abandoned his wife, that Odell may have misrepresented the relationship, and that there is no evidence that Odell was related to the Wheatley family.
 The main text of Jeffers' book is a collection of poetry that rereads and rewrites Wheatley's life, combining creative fiction with historical research (or "critical fabulation", in the words of Saidiya Hartman).
 For instance, Wheatley was known to have written a second volume of poems, which was never published; Jeffers came across a letter that showed that Peters tried to get that volume printed, indicating that rather than seduction and abandonment, Wheatley and Peters may have simply been in love: "I think it's logical to assume that many, many black folks fell in love with many, many other black folks....This assumption is a rational consequence of acknowledging our black humanity."

 Jeffers' poems fill in the gaps left by Odell's biography; she includes love letters between Phillis and Peters, reimagines her life before she was kidnapped and enslaved, offers a more complex picture of her relationship with the Wheatleys, and provides commentary on other issues.
 For instance, Jeffers offers a first draft of a letter accompanying Wheatley's famous "To His Excellency, George Washington", which "gives vent to her exasperation with flattering white egos" but then strikes through some phrases: